 Section 1.
 The PCWG is open to all members of the AACR interested in childhood cancer.
-AACR members may indicate their wish to join PCWG via the AACR annual dues invoice, which is sent to members in the winter of each year.
-You may also join PCWG at other times during the year by completing the PCWG membership form.
+Interested individuals may join the PCWG at any time by completing the PCWG membership form.
+AACR members may also indicate their wish to join the PCWG via the AACR annual dues invoice, which is sent to members in the winter of each year.

-Section 3.
-Dues for membership in PCWG/AACR, if any, will be assessed on an annual basis at a rate set by the AACR Board of Directors.
+Section 2.
+PCWG membership dues will be assessed on an annual basis at a rate set by the AACR Board of Directors.

 Article II.
 Steering Committee

 Section 1.
 The leadership body of the PCWG shall be known as the Steering Committee.

 Section 2.
 Steering Committee member responsibilities will include, but are not limited to:

 a) Encouraging and maintaining active participation in AACR activities from all individuals interested in pediatric cancer-related research;

 b) Promoting AACR and its programs related to pediatric cancer research;

 c) Representing the field of pediatric cancer research by acting as a liaison and advisor to the AACR Board of Directors and CEO;